srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

 ### Exercise 4: Create a Security Module Twin

-Azure Security Center for IoT offers full integration with your existing IoT device management platform, enabling you to manage your device security status as well as make use of existing device control capabilities.
+Azure Defender for IoT offers full integration with your existing IoT device management platform, enabling you to manage your device security status as well as make use of existing device control capabilities.

-Azure Security Center for IoT makes use of the module twin mechanism and maintains a security module twin named azureiotsecurity for each of your devices.
+Azure Defender for IoT makes use of the module twin mechanism and maintains a security module twin named azureiotsecurity for each of your devices.
 The security module twin holds all the information relevant to device security for each of your devices.
-To make full use of Azure Security Center for IoT features, you will need to create, configure, and use these security module twins for your new IoT Edge device.
+To make full use of Azure Defender for IoT features, you will need to create, configure, and use these security module twins for your new IoT Edge device.

 The security module twin (**azureiotsecurity**) can be created by using either of the following methods: